Gipfel/MY-WORK-FOR-GameCoderCorner/README.md

 # GCC-Workspace
-The stuff I made for Game Coder Corner
+The stuff I made for the Organization: Game Coder Corner (I am not working for them anymore)